NikDevx/philips-air/README.md

 Returns an object representing the current status of the purifier.

 ### getWifi()
 Returns an object representing the wifi settings of the purifier.
+Only supported with HTTP protocol.

 ### getFirmware()
 Returns an object representing information on the firmware of the purifier.